For more information contact:

 To establish a CTA, contact Travel Services; telephone 509-335-2034.

-After Travel Services trains the departmental CTA user, the CTA number and online password are sent to the department.
+After Travel Services trains the departmental CTA user, the CTA custodian security role is assigned to the employee.
+(See BPPM 85.33 regarding Workday security roles.)

 Notifying Travel Agency